foundry-vtt-community/wiki.js/development/api/application.md

 ## Troubleshooting

 Below are some of the common foibles in Foundry application development

+### Using a button triggers full web page refresh

+The default HTML behavior for a `button` element is to submit the whole webpage as a form and refresh the page.
+To avoid this, you need to use `<button type="button">` so it only performs your click listener.

 ### The data provided to my Handlebars template isn't what I expect